City-of-Helsinki/drupal-module-helfi-proxy/README.md

 Enable modules with `drush en varnish_purger varnish_purge_tags purge_drush purge_processor_cron purge_queuer_coretags purge_tokens`.

-Copy configuration from `helfi_proxy/config/optional` to your `conf/cmi` folder if you enabled this module before Varnish/Purge modules and import configuration changes.
+Copy configuration from `helfi_proxy/config/optional` to your `conf/cmi` folder if you enabled this module before Varnish/Purge modules.

 Add these to your settings.php to use varnish cache: